yandiar12/Flask-Microblog/README.md

 FLASK-MICROBLOG
 ---------------
 Flask-Microblog is my simple project.
-Made with Python 3.5, Flask 0.11.1 and MongoDB 3.2.
+Built with Python 3.5, Flask 0.11.1 and MongoDB 3.2.

 I connect the Flask to MongoDB using the Flask-Pymongo 0.4.1.